 The Monty Hall Problem

-Suppose you’re on a game show, and you’re given the choice of three doors.
-Behind one door is a car, behind the others, goats.
-You pick a door, say #1, and the host, who knows what’s behind the doors, opens another door, say #3, which has a goat.
-He says to you, “Do you want to switch to door #2?
+Suppose you’re on a game show and you’re given the choice to open one of three doors.
+Behind one door is a ferrari, behind the others doors are goats.
+You pick a door, let’s say you pick door number 1, and the host -who knows where the ferrari is- opens door number 3, which has a goat behind it.

 Most people are convinced that after the host opens one of the doors, that it is a 50/50 chance.
-But they’re wrong.
+But that is incorrect.
 The host of the show knows where the car is, and he’s always going to open a door with a goat behind it.
 This changes the problem completely.
-The nerds call it ‘conditional probability.’
+The math nerds call this ‘conditional probability.‘

 Another way to look at it is this.
 In the beginning , you have a 33% chance of winning the car.
 So if you pick a door and stick with it, how could you odds increase to 50%?
 They can’t.
-If you stay you have a 33% chance of winning.
-And if you switch to the other door, you are basically getting a 2 for 1, since he’s always going to open the door with a goat behind it.
+If you stay with door number 1 you have a 33% chance of winning.
+And if you switch to door two, you are basically getting a 2 for 1, since the host of the show is always going to open the door with a goat behind it.

 Most people don’t want to jinx themselves so they stay with their original decision.
 Game show host Monty Hall understood this, and probably saved a bunch of money he’d otherwise have to spend on expensive cars, but overall I guess your decision ultimately comes down to if you want to drive home a new car or have a goat’s lifetime of raw cheese and milk.